IFBook/commentpress-core/README.md

 1. Install, Network Activate and configure *BuddyPress* (**Please note:** *CommentPress Core* has not been tested with the Forums component)
 2. Download and Network Activate the latest version of *BuddyPress Groupblog* greater than 1.8.3
-4. Install and DO NOT Network Activate *BuddyPress Template Pack*

 Optional Plugins: